-It is our belief that young children learn best through doing, playing movement, discovery, and active participation and first-hand concrete experiences.
+It is our belief that young children learn best by being actively engaged and developmentally appropriate experiences.
 Kindergarten is the first step in the educational program and established the foundation for future learning.
-Our kindergarten program integrates traditional subject matter in thematic units with centers where children actively learn by listening, speaking, writing, drawing, singing, thinking, and dramatizing.
+Our Kindergarten program integrates traditional subject matter in thematic units with centers where children actively learn by listening, speaking, writing, drawing, singing, thinking, and dramatizing.